Can You Use A Wet Brush On Dry Hair?

 How should I wash a wet brush?

-The best way to wash a wet brush is to wet it with warm water and massage some shampoo onto the bristles and the base.
-Rinse the shampoo off the brush and make sure to rinse it thoroughly, to remove all residue.
+The best way to wash a wet brush is to wet it with warm water, then massage some shampoo onto the bristles and base.

-Place the brush with the bristles-down to dry, to prevent any water from accumulating in the brush head.
+Place the brush with the bristles down to dry, to prevent any water from accumulating in the brush head.
 Wash your brush regularly to keep it hygienic!

 Is it better to brush wet or dry hair?